 You can also turn your window sills into miniature earning gardens.
-This can be done anytime of year and can help you be more successful.
+This can be done any time of year and can help you be more successful.
 You read more about that in our article about the earning window.

 By co-operating you can grow more different species and be more successful.
-It can often give a lot larger total harvest if each person in the co-op focus on a low number of different species and that you then share all the vegetables grown.
-This also allow you to grow a wider total selection and devote more space to rarer species or species that is nice to have but that you might not be able to fit into your garden if you have to grow everything in the same garden.
+It can often give a lot larger total harvest if each person in the co-op focuses on a low number of different species and that you then share all the vegetables grown.
+This also allows you to grow a wider total selection and devote more space to rarer species or species that is nice to have but that you might not be able to fit into your garden if you have to grow everything in the same garden.